heldplayer/windows-cross/README.md

 In this example:
 - `name` is the target name
+- `type` is the target type, it can be `executable`, `shared library`, or `static library`
 - `system_libraries` refers to the system libraries linked through `-l<lib>`
 - `sources` contains all source C++ files to compile
 - `compiler_definitions` contains a list of all compiler definitions
 - `compiler_args` are some extra arguments given to the compiler

 Additionally:
-- `executable` can be set to explicitly set the executable name, otherwise it defaults to appending `.exe` to the end of the target
+- `executable_file` can be set to explicitly set the executable name, otherwise it defaults to appending `.exe` to the end of the target
 - `linker_args` can be set to give extra arguments to the linker

 ## Samples